 Most toddlers are early birds, which will make it easy for you to get to the Park before opening.
 Have a quick breakfast at the hotel or do what I do with my toddler – Give her a granola bar or dry cereal and a cup of milk, and let her nibble in the stroller while we’re walking to the gates!

-Guests staying at a Disneyland Resort Hotel can enter the Parks one hour before official opening.
+Guests staying at a Disneyland Resort Hotel can take advantage of Extra Magic Hours to enter the Parks one hour before official opening.
 Not all attractions are open but Fantasyland is!
-And Fantasyland is the perfect place to start with your toddler!
+And Fantasyland is the perfect place to start with your toddler.
 Note that there are specific days that the Disneyland Park is available for Extra Magic Hour so check at the hotel for the schedule.

 If you aren’t staying at a Disneyland Resort Hotel, you’ll want to take advantage of “Rope drop”.
 This happens in the 30 minutes before the Park opens officially.
 If you arrive during this time, you may be able to enter onto Main Street U.S.A. before the rest of the Park opens.
 There are often character greetings and the shops are open for browsing.